We live in intense times.

 Anytime is a good time to simplify, but even more so when we are navigating the storms.
 Simplify your workload down to what is important and stop overcomplicating things.

 Identify the tasks that are essential to the survival of your business and prioritise those.
 Need more clients?
 Then prioritise your marketing and sales activities.
 Customer satisfaction has fallen through the floor?
 Then put your time and attention into how you can improve processes and make your clients more satisfied.
-Having problems with your staff?
+Having problems with your employees?
 Sit down and talk to them about what is really going on.
 Listen to them and agree together on the changes that need to be made.
 Look at what is working well in your business and see if you can leverage that to move your business forward.

 It really can be as simple as that.
 Yes, you may need to put other tasks on hold or delegate them out to someone else.
 Yes, you might need to drop some tasks altogether.
 But simplifying your workload and actions is needed to get your business back on track.
 It will allow you to focus on what’s most important and enable your business to be able to survive the storms.